polyswarmer/documentation/_i18n/en-US/_docs/joining-the-market.md

 ## Congratulations

-With your engine & `balanacemanager` running, you are now plugged into your Community(ies) of choice!
+With your engine & `balancemanager` running, you are now plugged into your Community(ies) of choice!